Almost coherent modules and almost coherent sheaves: Almost commutative algebra

 \begin{cor} Let $R$ be an almost coherent ring, let $M^a\in \bf{D}_{acoh}^-(R)^a$, $N\in \bf{D}^+(R)^a$, and let $P^a$ be an almost flat $R^a$-module.
 Then the natural map

 is an isomorphism in $\bf{D}(R^a)$. \end{cor}

-\subsection{Almost Noetherian Rings}
+\subsection{Almost noetherian rings}

-The main goal of this section is to define the almost analogue of the noetherianness property and verify some of its basic properties.
-However, we want to emphasize that Hilbert's Nullstellensatz seems much more subtle in the almost world (see Warning~\ref{warn:no-hilbert}).
-We are able to establish it only in a very particular situation in Section~\ref{section:Examples}.
+The main goal of this section is to define the almost analogue of the noetherian property.
+We also verify some of its basic properties.
+Even though most of the basic facts about noetherian rings carry over to the almost world, we warn the reader that Hilbert's Nullstellensatz seems to be more subtle in the almost world (see Warning~\ref{warn:no-hilbert}); we are able to establish it only in some very particular situations in Section~\ref{section:Examples}.

-As in the previous sections, we fix a ring $R$ with an ideal $\m$ such that $\m^2=\m$ and $\widetilde{\m}=\m\otimes_R \m$ is flat, and always we do almost mathematics with respect to this ideal.
+As in the previous sections, we fix a ring $R$ with an ideal $\m$ such that $\m^2=\m$ and $\widetilde{\m}=\m\otimes_R \m$ is flat, and we always do almost mathematics with respect to this ideal.

 \begin{defn} A ring $R$ is {\it almost noetherian} if every ideal $I\subset R$ is almost finitely generated. \end{defn}

 The main goal is to show that every almost finitely generated module over an almost noetherian ring is almost finitely presented.
 In particular, an almost noetherian ring is almost coherent.